-The specific contents of the Peer Comparison reports are agreed between ELEXON and the Performance Assurance Board (PAB) and can change as required to use any standards from the above serials.
+The specific contents of the Peer Comparison reports are agreed between Elexon and the Performance Assurance Board (PAB) and can change as required to use any standards from the above serials.

 Peer Comparison reports are produced as required but usually as soon as possible after the end of each quarter, and may be re-run at a later date to take into account any data that has been re-sent.